 - FOCUS: Water quality and environmental public health. - ROLE & AUTHORITY: The Central Coast and Central Valley Regional Water Quality Control Boards oversee water resources for the State of California within their respective jurisdictions, implementing the Clean Water Act and the Porter-Cologne Water Quality Control Act.
 The Regional Water Boards regulate the discharge of waste, such as sediment, that could occur during pipeline repair or construction.
+This includes issuing permits for dredging and land disturbances, and discharges of waste and stormwater.

+ACTIONS UNDERWAY:

-This includes issuing permits for dredging and land disturbances, and discharges of waste and stormwater. - ACTIONS UNDERWAY: - On December 13, 2024, following an inspection, the Central Coast Regional Water Quality Control Board issued violation and non-compliance notices for unauthorized waste discharge into Santa Barbara County waterways, as well as a directive to seek permit coverage.
+- On December 13, 2024, following an inspection, the Central Coast Regional Water Quality Control Board issued violation and non-compliance notices for unauthorized waste discharge into Santa Barbara County waterways, as well as a directive to seek permit coverage.
 Sable must take corrective action, submit a waste discharge report, and apply for appropriate permits. - On January 22, 2025, the Central Coast Regional Water Quality Control Board issued Sable a directive to submit a technical report describing Sable's activities at all pipeline work locations and associated potential discharges to waterways.
-The technical report is due March 10, 2025. - On January 31, 2025, Sable submitted an application for waste discharge requirements for its work at one waterway location.
-The Central Coast Regional Water Quality Control Board has requested additional information from Sable to facilitate review of the application.
-Review of the application is ongoing. - On March 4, 2025, Sable submitted two applications for coverage under the statewide permit for stormwater discharges associated with construction and land disturbing activities.
-The applications are under review. - FOR MORE INFORMATION: Contact the State Water Resources Control Board at opa@waterboards.ca.gov or (916) 341-5252.
+The technical report was due March 10, 2025. - On March 8, 2025, Sable submitted an incomplete response to the Central Coast Regional Water Quality Control Board's January 22, 2025 directive to submit a technical report. - On January 31, 2025, Sable submitted an application for waste discharge requirements for its work at one waterway location. - On March 20, 2025, the Central Coast Regional Water Quality Control Board issued authorization to Sable to restore the one waterway location identified in its January 31, 2025 application. - On February 28, 2025, the Central Coast Regional Water Quality Control Board inspected additional project work locations discovered as a result of public complaints.
+Staff observed unauthorized work within waters of the state and discharges of waste to waters of the United States. - On March 4, 2025, Sable submitted two applications for coverage under the statewide permit for stormwater discharges associated with construction and land disturbing activities.
+The applications are under review. - o On March 13, 2025, Sable submitted applications for waste discharge requirements for its work at four additional waterway locations. - On April 7, 2025, Central Coast Regional Water Quality Control Board staff notified Sable and the public that the Board will consider adopting a resolution to refer alleged violations of the California Water Code for potential civil judicial enforcement to the California Office of the Attorney General at a public hearing on April 17, 2025. - FOR MORE INFORMATION: Contact the State Water Resources Control Board at opa@waterboards.ca.gov or (916) 341-5252.